Krillere/Expressions/README.md

   }
 }
 ```

+The ```CLArguments``` function could be considered as a function with side effects.
+This function returns a string list, containing the arguments passed to the program.
+The first one is always the path of the executable and is always present.

 ## Variadics
 Variadics are also possible to use in Expressions.
 This allows a function to take an unknown number of arguments, though they still have to be statically typed (Determinable at compile-time).
 When used, the argument can be accessed as a list inside the function.